 Commercial painting can be an incredible investment.
 For the sake of this article, I’m going to discuss commercial painting from the perspective of the property owner, not from the perspective of the painter.

 With that being said, commercial painting can be incredibly important.
 Similar to residential real estate, having a fresh coat of paint can increase the property’s value and increase curb appeal.
+But in order to put the benefits in perspective, it’s also important to understand commercial painting costs.

 However, when it comes to painting, commercial real estate derives additional benefits that residential real estate cannot.